CloudM-Migrate/documentation/Migration-Project-Guides/DropboxToGoogle.md

 - Get items from source - This is fetch where CloudM Migrate will attempt to list all supported items within scope.
 - Bulk add/import items - Provide CloudM Migrate a <a href="https://github.com/CloudM-Migrate/documentation/blob/main/assets/bulkimport.csv">CSV</a> of targeted items.
 - Add User - Add a specific user to the project.
-- Add Resource - Add a specific calendar resource to the project.
-- Add Shared Drive - Add a Shared Drive to the project.
-- Add Group - Add a Google Group to the project.

 ### Scanning the Source
 [Back to Top](#top)

-It's recommended to perform a scan against your Google source environment to proactively look for problems.
+It's recommended to perform a scan against your Dropbox source environment to proactively look for problems.
 While in CloudM Migrate select Step 5 on the left and then select Start.
 Depending on the size of the environment this can take some time to complete.
 When complete select Export Scan Results to download a zip of the scan results.

 The important files to check are the FileScanReport.html and MailScanReport.html.
 Users that have items errors are highlighted in red.
 Important errors to look for are: